 The IMechE Railway Challenge is designed for teams of engineering students studying at a UK university or apprentices working in industry.
 They are required to design and manufacture a miniature (10¼” gauge) railway locomotive in accordance with a set of rules and a technical specification.
-At the end of each year, a competition weekend will be held at Stapleford Miniature Railway in Leicestershire at which the teams will compete against each other to test their locomotive designs and determine a winning team for that year.
+At the end of each year, a competition weekend takes place where the teams compete against each other to test their locomotive designs and determine a winner.

 For the purpose of the Railway Challenge competition, teams will assume that they work for a design consultancy producing a locomotive for a large corporation.
 They will design and manufacture the prototype of this locomotive and they will then test this against prototypes manufactured by the other teams.
 The challenges are as follows:

 - Ride Comfort Challenge

 - Design Challenge